 The common definition is the value of your assets minus your liabilities.
 But, even the definition has technical terms in it!

-Katie and I calculate our net-worth by totalling up all of our assets (property, stocks & shares and cash in the bank) in a spreadsheet and then listing all of our liabilities (mortgages, debt etc.) and calculating the difference.
+Katie and I calculate our net-worth by totalling up all of our assets (investment property, stocks & shares and cash in our emergency fund) in a spreadsheet and then listing all of our debts (mortgages on the investment property, debt etc.) and calculating the difference.
 This then gives us a £££ (this is the symbol for the British currency pounds) amount that tells us the cash we would have in our pockets if we sold everything right now.

 Why bother calculating your net-worth?

 Have you heard the expression what gets measured gets improved?

 A close analogy to personal finances is body weight/health.
 In your twenties you are fit and healthy and moving lots.
 Then you get a desk job and move a little less and still keep eating.
 You put on a few extra pounds each year which you don't really notice.
 Eventually; at about 40 years old you look down at your body and think "where did that come from!!??"